There is one massive flaw that even the very best guided meditations have. If you ever use instant meditations you seriously should stop.

 Consider this example of a simple relaxing guided meditation.

-An example of a guided meditation
+An example of a guided meditation for relaxation.

 Close your eyes.
 Listen to your breathing.
 Hear your breath coming and going, up and down, as tranquil waves stroking on a shore.
 See that shore.
 The skies above are blue.
 There’s a gentle swooshing of the waves.
 The sun is warm on your skin.
 You feel the warmth spreading throughout your body, relaxing you.
 Your toes curl on the hot sands.
 The warmth spreads up your ankle to your knees, and continues up your body, right to the crown of your head.
 Your whole body is warm and relaxed, and your breathing is slow and gentle, matching the rhythm of the waves…

 And for some people, instant meditations like this can potentially be a good thing.